chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_node_from_file.rst

 .. code-block:: bash

-   $ knife node from file 'path to JSON file'
+   $ knife node from file "path to JSON file"